simurai/simurai.com/_posts/2015-05-11-nesting-components.md

 So after all that, which is best?
 I’m afraid I’m not sure and it seems that there just isn’t a good way that fits every case.
 It would be nice to keep it consistent with a single approach throughout the entire project, but I guess we just have to decide on a per case basis:

-1. “Adopted Child” for layout, sizing, positioning where we are sure to always want to override a property.
+1. __Adopted Child__ for layout, sizing, positioning where we are sure to always want to override a property.
-2. “Variations” if it makes sense that a component has different versions that get reused anyways, and not just for a specific context.
+2. __Variations__ if it makes sense that a component has different versions that get reused anyways, and not just for a specific context.
-3. “Descendant selectors” if you can be sure that components don’t change much.
+3. __Descendant selectors__ if you can be sure that components don’t change much.
 Like when you’re using a UI Kit or library.
-4. “Extending” when you truly want the components to be separated and don’t mind inflating the CSS output.
+4. __Extending__ when you truly want the components to be separated and don’t mind inflating the CSS output.
-5. “Utilities” for very specific things, like clearing floats.
+5. __Utilities__ for very specific things, like clearing floats.
-6. “Inline styles” if it needs to be dynamically added with JavaScript.
+6. __Inline styles__ if it needs to be dynamically added with JavaScript.

-Maybe the conclusion is: Try to create your components in a way that contextual styling can be reduced to a minimum.
+As said at the beginning, there isn't a one way fits all solution and maybe the conclusion is: Try to create your components in a way that contextual styling can be kept to a minimum.